ShaikBhijalani/M2_Embedded_Heating-Application/1_Requirements/README.md

 |2.|	Issues in running the code|	Solved by exploring in futureskills platform|
 |3.|	Issues in workflows on make file|	Solved by taking out my files from the implementation part and I kept them in separate files|

+4W's and 1H:

+what:

+seat Heating Application

+when:

+At Low temperature

+where:

+At Automative Industries